ikotun-dev/openaiflow/readme.md

 #### 4. Creating an Assistant

+An _assistant_ is a configured AI persona, defined by its name, instructions (like tone and purpose), and model (e.g., `gpt-3.5-turbo`).
+Different assistants can be tailored for specific tasks like support, creativity, or information.

 You can create a custom assistant by providing a name, instructions, and model type:

 ```python